simonepriuli/imongo/README.md

 await db.connect('url', 'database name');
 ```

-Do this instead to get a db object if you want to use mongoDB.Db methods
+Call the database method to get a db object if you want to use mongoDB.Db methods

 ```javascript
 const database = await db.connect('url', 'database name');